 The course team also includes Professor Candida Yates, author and editor of books on popular culture, emotion and politics, and Associate Professor Darren Lilleker, a widely-published international leader in the study of political communication.
 These and other teaching staff bring a broad range of perspectives to the course, and enable it both to focus on the psychological dimensions of politics and also to see psychological factors in their broader societal contexts.
 Our psychologies need specific study, but are part of our societies and cultures.

 If you are considering postgraduate research on a topic which involves looking psychologically at politics, or are intending to work in the political field itself (whether as activist, consultant, researcher or in some other role), this course offers a highly relevant, challenging and rich encounter with leading edge theory and research at the complex intersections of psychology and politics.

 September 2019, January 2020, September 2020, January 2021

 Bournemouth University, Talbot Campus

-1 year full-time (September start); 16 months full-time (January start)
+1 year full-time or 2 years part-time (September start); 15 months full-time or 27 months part-time (January start)